Cybernetics and the Feedback Imagination

 That is the same risk that appears in modern AI systems.
 A model can make a messy field legible by turning it into tokens, labels, scores, embeddings, and tool calls.
 The resulting system may be useful, but it can also confuse operational clarity with understanding.

 The strongest use of Wiener today is disciplined, not totalizing.
 Cybernetics helps us see feedback loops.
-It does not excuse us from asking whether a loop should exist, what human goods it serves, and whether people inside it have real rights of refusal, explanation, appeal, and exit.
+It does not excuse us from asking whether a loop should exist, what human goods it serves, and whether people inside it have real rights of refusal, explanation, appeal, correction, and exit.

-For this site, Cybernetics is a book about reality once it starts answering back.
+Cybernetics is a book about reality once it starts answering back.

 A model output changes a user.
 The user's next prompt changes the model context.
 A feed changes attention.
 Attention changes the feed.
 A score changes a worker's behavior.
 The behavior changes the score.
 An institution measures a population.
 The population adapts to the measurement.
 The adaptation becomes proof that the measure was real.